COBA-NIH/i2kconference/index.md

 <hr>
 ## Code of Conduct
-We have adopted the Chan Zuckerberg Institute’s  <a href="https://chanzuckerberg.com/ethics-policies/community-participation-guidelines/">Community Participation Guidelines</a>; by participating in this conference you agree to abide by these.
+We have adopted the Chan Zuckerberg Initiative’s  <a href="https://chanzuckerberg.com/ethics-policies/community-participation-guidelines/">Community Participation Guidelines</a>; by participating in this conference you agree to abide by these.
 If you need to contact the organizers to discuss a violation of these guidelines, please reach out to [eliceiri@wisc.edu](mailto:eliceiri@wisc.edu) or [contact@bioimagingna.org](mailto:contact@bioimagingna.org)

 <hr>
 ## Connect